jamesw98/exploration_a/README.md

 # Exploration A
 A game based on the Navidson Record

-# Very, very early development
+# Note
-If you really want to try it out, check out the releases page
+This game is in **very** early development, but if you want to check out the progress I have so far, check the releases page.
+I'll upload there fairly often

+# Controls
+wasd/arrow keys - move
+space/shift - dash (only if the green dot is above your head)
+e - interact